Entity Type Management¶

 |---|---|

-When the same entity has multiple active alerts simultaneously, the platform takes the top 3 active faults with the greatest impact and applies a diminishing coefficient (100% for the 1st, 50% for the 2nd, 25% for the 3rd).
-This avoids score distortion from numerous low-level alerts while not underestimating the risk of concurrent multiple faults.
+When the same entity has multiple active alerts simultaneously, the platform takes the top 3 most impactful active faults, applying a diminishing coefficient (100% for the 1st, 50% for the 2nd, 25% for the 3rd).
+This avoids score distortion from a large number of low-level alerts while not underestimating the risk of concurrent multiple faults.

 Status Determination: